Buy with Barbers

 Buying a property is a big step involving a considerable long term financial commitment so you need to think hard about what you can afford.
 You should be realistic in your calculations.
 If you need a mortgage you will need to speak to a Mortgage Advisor.
 Barbers Estate Agents work closely with Mortgage Advice Bureau (MAB).
-Nigel Tennant from MAB works across our 5 offices and we would be more than happy to arrange an appointment on your behalf .
+Karl Hill and Robert Carthy from MAB work across our 5 offices and we would be more than happy to arrange an appointment on your behalf .
 A mortgage is a large outgoing cost, which is effectively a loan secured against a property.
 You can't sell the property without paying off the mortgage first and if you don’t keep up the repayments the lender can repossess the property.
 If you don’t require a mortgage it is sensible to think through all the potential moving costs you might incur such as Stamp Duty, legal fees, agents fees, removal costs etc as you plan your budget.

 Once you have found your ideal home, the next step is to make a offer.
 It is important to consider a variety of factors before making an offer-

 It is crucial to know and decide what your maximum limit is from the start and stand firm.
 If the seller refuses to budge you need to think very carefully if the property is really worth the extra money and can you afford it?

 If you are a first time buyer with no chain or a buyer with a pre arranged mortgage you potentially have a head start on some of your competition.
 Make sure your Estate Agent is aware of this and also the seller, as this can put you in a very advantageous negotiating position.

 If the seller is in a hurry to sell they might be willing to accept an offer to make the sale, Whereas if a seller is not in a hurry they are more likely to hold out for the best price.

 It is advised that you arrange a solicitor early on in the process so a file can be opened in readiness.
 Click here to go to our conveyancing section.